 - Under the positions, drop-down box set the Text Wrapping option that fits best in your document.

 - Then locate the Layout Options that are present on the top right corner of the image.

 - Again, pick the layout best suited for the document.

 - For more advanced options click the “see more” option.

-For MacOS newer Versions and MacOS 2011 the setting pretty much remains the same except for a few changes.
-Although it is to be noted that if your settings are set to “In Line with Text” then, Word will only align your images according to your page or its margins.
+For macOS newer Versions and macOS 2011, the setting pretty much remains the same except for a few changes.
+Although it is to be noted that if your settings are set to “In-Line with Text” then, Word will only align your images according to your page or its margins.
 To modify this setting:

 - Together push the Control button and select the image.

-- Then under the Wrap Text drop down and change the setting from In Line with Text option to desired option.
+- Then under the Wrap Text drop-down and change the setting from In Line with Text option to desired option.

-In case of multiple images using the Grid View can be really useful.
+In the case of multiple images using the Grid View can be really useful.
 Formatting images is easy and doesn’t have a high learning curve.
 Also, these methods come in handy when simply dragging the image doesn’t help in aligning!

 Read More: How to Make One Page Landscape in Word